Alpenglow88/oTTo/README.md

 **Whilst the automatic install is very useful...NEVER INSTALL A RANDOM SCRIPT FROM ANYWHERE!
 READ THE `setup_script` FILE BEFORE DOING ANYTHING**

-To automatically install all components for OTTO
+To automatically install all components for oTTo

 ```bash
 ./setup_script 2>&1 | tee ~/setup_script.log